 FRP variation with land cover type and intensity distributions

 The spatial distribution of the hot and cold clusters derived using the z-score from the Getis-Ords function (Figure 6a) applied to the mean pixel FRP indicates that the spatial patterns of the FRP in HP are more irregular and isolated than that found in UK.
 In the latter, the spatial distribution of FRP displays more spatial clustering and a greater range in FRP magnitude with a number of cold (–2 to –4) and hot (2–10) clusters.
 Areas where the z-score centred on zero were related to fewer fires with large uncertainties (p-value > 0.6).
 Histograms of the Gi* or Z score (Supplement 4) for different land cover types indicate that ENF and shrublands have the widest range in z-score and the highest frequency of hot clusters.
-The altitude and ground slope wise distribution of FRP indicated that fire events in ~ 2000–3800 m altitude and 45–65° slope zone had higher energy (Figure 6b).
-There is little variation in the average FRP with slope angle (ranges between 10 and 40°) suggesting that most forest fires are surface rather than crown fires which are supported by observations from the field assessments (Supplement 7).
+The altitude and ground slope wise distribution of FRP indicated that fire events are concentrated in ~ 2000–3800 m altitude and 45–65° slope zone had higher energy (Figure 6b).
+There is a little variation in the average FRP with slope angle (ranges between 10 and 40°) suggesting that most of the forest fires are surface rather than crown fires which are supported by observations from the field assessments (Supplement 7).
 Figure 6c presents a box plot showing the range in FRP magnitude with land cover type for each state which indicates that fires in HP typically have a greater range and higher FRP magnitude for most land cover types than UK (Supplement 5A and 5B).
 The FRP magnitude for different land cover types is broadly similar but with mixed forest and ENF have higher FRP.

 INSERT FIGURE 6